pocka/vue-docgen-loader/README.md

 ## Options

-You can pass options for vue-docgen-api through `docgenOptions`.
+You can pass options for vue-docgen-api through `docgenOptions` and specify the property name the loader inject docgen result at.

 ```js
 {